dholmes5247/Unit2Project-D-Holmes/README.md

 Please check out our [Contributor Guide](CONTRIBUTING.md) for design conventions, issue templates, and review etiquette.

- From frontend flair to backend logic — all signal boosters welcome!
+ From frontend flair to backend logic, all signal boosters welcome!

 ---

 ## License
-2024 Holmes Farm LLC
+2025 Holmes Farm LLC
 This project is licensed under the [MIT License](LICENSE).
 You’re free to use, modify, and share — just include proper attribution.